 Meetings of the Board and its three statutory committees are open to the public.
-Members of the public may seek to speak on a particular matter, and can participate in the three public forums the Board holds each year.
+Members of the public may seek to speak on a particular matter, and can participate in the four public forums the Board holds each year.

 All meetings of the Board and its three statutory committees* are open to the public.
 All Board and statutory committee order papers and minutes are available publicly.
 These can be accessed from the DHB’s website.
 Print copies can be requested prior to the meeting by emailing firstname.lastname@example.org.

 *Statutory committees are the Hospital Advisory Committee, the Community & Public Health Advisory Committee and the Disability Support Advisory Committee which operate jointly as the Health and Disability Advisory Committee.

 Meetings of the Board and Committees are run in accordance with the Board’s Standing Orders

 Please be aware Board/Committee meetings are not a meeting between the Board and the public.
 As such while you can witness the deliberations you are not able to contribute to the discussions, nor will the Board or Committee members address the public directly.

 You are under no obligation to attend for a whole meeting.
 You can leave at any time.
 If you wish to leave, or return to the meeting, it would be appreciated if this could be done quietly and with minimal disruption.